ajonesb/Angular-Cocktail-Search-App/README.md

 Run `ng build --prod --base-href ./` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+- NOTE: You would not be able to view the index.html file on the dist folder.
+In order to view the content from the index.html, you must deploy to a server or install a server.

+- In this case, I just deployed directly to my hosting all the files on the dist folder to a sub folder (jonesfronteenwebdev.com/sub-folder)

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).